gaunts/CANFD-ECI-VCI-Tests/README.md

 __A delay of 10 ms causes no loss, as well as a delay of 150ms.__

+It has been tested on 3 different linux computers, and can be reproduced with the demo software.

 ### Configuration
 Both drivers are setup in a similar way, according the the STM32 CAN pins setup: